exodrifter/website/content/notes/godot-camera-2d-flickering.md

 title: "My `Camera2D` is flickering"
 aliases:
 - "My `Camera2D` is flickering"
+tags:
+- godot
 ---

 # My `Camera2D` is flickering

 > My camera is rendering the incorrect position for a frame even though I've put in a debugging statement showing that the position is correct!

-[[godot-camera-2d|`Camera2D`]] contains a mutable state which needs to be communicated to a `Viewport` in the rendering server.
+`Camera2D` contains a mutable state which needs to be communicated to a `Viewport` in the rendering server.
 This problem can be fixed by calling `align()` to force the state in the rendering server to be synced.

 # History